Why Are Khaled Hosseini Books Considered Modern Classics?

 Who Is Khaled Hosseini?

-In March 2001, while still working as a doctor, he began writing his first novel.
-That manuscript became The Kite Runner (2003).
-The rest, quite literally, is publishing history.
+In March 2001, still practising as a doctor, he began writing in whatever time he could find.
+That manuscript became The Kite Runner, published in 2003.
+The rest is, not to overstate it, publishing history.

 Why Is Khaled Hosseini Famous?